yairhaimo/angular-feature-toggle/README.md

 ## Limitations and TODOs
 * Dependency on a global window property - angularFeaturesConf
 * Cannot load feature configuration for a specific user since the feature initialization is done in the config phase
+* Reduce library size (uses the entire node-semver library atm, need only a subset of that)